Particular/docs.particular.net/nservicebus/azure/hosting.md

 To support this need to start small a shared hosting option is available using the `AsA_Host` role.
 In this model, the role entry point doesn't actually host an endpoint itself.
 Instead, it downloads, invokes, and manages other worker role entry points as child processes on the same machine.

-If you want to learn more about the shared hosting options, please refer to [Cloud Services - Shared hosting](shared-hosting-in-azure-cloud-services.md).
+If you want to learn more about the shared hosting options, refer to [Cloud Services - Shared hosting](shared-hosting-in-azure-cloud-services.md).